Browse our categories:

 CVICU Nursing: Heart and Perseverance Meet to Save Lives

 While leaving the cardiovascular intensive care unit may be the first step toward a patient’s long recovery, a CVICU nurse may tell you nothing beats seeing a patient take that first step.
 After all, these nurses often play a vital role in getting patients out of life-or-death situations.
 So, although working in the cardiovascular intensive care unit can be challenging, the satisfaction from positively impacting a patient’s life is unmatched.
-The CVICU nursing specialty also provides a competitive wage that recognizes and rewards the effort and commitment that nurses put forth in their work.
+The CVICU nursing specialty also provides competitive wages recognizing and rewarding nurses’ efforts and commitment to their work.

 If you are considering pursuing a career in CVICU nursing, now is the time.
 You can take the first step today toward changing patients’ lives in a rewarding career as a CVICU nurse.
 If you are already a registered nurse, you can gain valuable experience by picking up per diem hospital shifts through Nursa today.